 What makes Japandi style ideal for home office decor?

-Japandi interior design emerged from a fusion of Japanese and Scandinavian design styles which together create a well balanced and functional decor style.
+Japandi interior design emerged from a fusion of Japanese and Scandinavian design styles.
+Merged together, they create a harmonious blend of Japanese minimalism and Scandinavian design principles and produce a well-balanced and functional decor style.

-Some of the key elements of the Japandi look involve a focus on light spaces, clean lines, natural materials, warm neutral colours and uncluttered decor – all factors that can contribute to a healthy workspace.
-Although some people may be able to work successfully in a busy and cluttered office, there’s a lot to be said for a minimalist look for aiding productivity and concentration and minimising distractions.
+Some of the key elements at the heart of Japandi design involve a focus on light spaces, clean lines, natural materials, warm neutral colors and uncluttered decor – all factors that can contribute to a healthy workspace.
+Although some people may be able to work successfully in a busy and cluttered office, there’s a lot to be said for minimal decor for aiding productivity and concentration, removing unnecessary clutter and minimising distractions.

-The simple style of Japanese design coupled with the warm earthy hues and well chosen materials of Scandi style helps Japandi interiors become clean, uncluttered and cosy spaces.
-The converging principles blend together to create a harmonious combination of functionality that provides home office spaces with a feeling or serenity – you’ll want to go to work or be at your desk in your Japandi home office space!
+The simple style of Japanese design coupled with the warm earthy hues and well-chosen materials of Scandi style helps Japandi interiors become clean, uncluttered and cosy spaces.
+The converging principles blend together to create a harmonious combination of functionality that provides home office spaces with a feeling of serenity – you’ll want to go to work or be at your desk in your Japandi home office space as it’s an enjoyable work environment to be in!

 How to nail Japandi style in your home office

-When it comes to nailing the Japandi style interior aesthetic in your home office, there are several key factors to keep in mind.
+When it comes to nailing the decor elements and creating a Japandi style home office, there are several key factors to keep in mind.

-First, you need functional pieces of furniture, such as office desks and office chairs, that will enable you to work and do your job with ease.
+Furniture in Japandi design is characterized by simplicity and functionality.
+So for a Japandi office design, you need functional pieces of furniture, such as a minimalist desk for your office and a comfortable office chair, that will enable you to work and do your job with ease.

 To achieve the minimalist principles of Japandi style, it’s best to go for the less is more approach.
-Avoid filling every space of your office with furniture or accessories and instead narrow it down to the essentials, such as a table, chair and desk lamp.
-If you need storage space, consider wall shelves instead of stacked floor storage to help the space feel more open and less cluttered.
+Avoid filling every space of your office with furniture or accessories and instead narrow it down to a few high-quality pieces of essential furniture, such as a table, chair, storage and desk lamp.
+In terms of storage, consider wall shelves instead of stacked floor storage to help the space feel more open and less cluttered.

-When you’re choosing a piece of furniture, where possible and if budget allows, aim to opt for quality over quantity.
-Choose well made, high quality office furniture, such as scandinavian styles or handmade pieces made from quality materials.
+When you’re looking for a piece of Japandi office furniture, where possible and if budget allows, aim to opt for quality over quantity.
+Choose well made, high quality office furniture, such as Scandinavian styles or handmade pieces made from quality materials.
 Japandi design values craftsmanship, the importance of organic materials, and artisan made pieces made with sustainable production methods.

 Choose plenty of natural materials

-Look for Japandi furniture, accessories and decor made from natural materials and warm textures, such as natural wood, bamboo, rattan, hemp or cork.
-They’re more environmentally friendly and more appropriate for Japandi style than pieces made from synthetic materials and help add to the timeless design style of Japandi.
+Look for Japandi furniture, accessories and decor made from sustainable materials and warm textures, such as natural wood, bamboo, rattan, hemp or cork.
+They’re more environmentally friendly and bring a touch of nature into what can sometimes be an artificial working environment.
+They’re also more appropriate for a Japandi office space than pieces made from synthetic materials and help add to the timeless design style of Japandi.

-Wooden furniture is ideal for a Japandi home office and you can enhance the decor in a room by adding a woven rug or jute rug underfoot, a cork noticeboard and curtains or blinds made from hand woven cotton or linen.
+Wooden furniture, such as a simple wooden desk, is ideal for a modern Japandi office.
+You can enhance the decor in a room and add personal style by laying a woven rug or jute rug underfoot, hanging a cork noticeboard on the wall and choosing curtains or blinds made from hand woven cotton or linen.

 Add colour in your Japandi home office